Metab0i/Mora--bot/README.md

 `asciimg <some image either attached or a link>` : turns any image into ascii art

 `hug <user> [2]` : hug a user

+`hot <user/text>` : adds a text written by mentioned user or a supplied text to an image

 `stomp <user>` : stomp a user